leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-admin.md

 The Admin Panel allows the portal administrator to view and edit configuration required for the Supplier Portal to function.

-**Note** : _Images for Admin should be from the restricted access menu that we would create for portal administrators and not the super admin user we usually use for ourselves._

 ### Menus

 To access the LeanSwift Configuration, click the LeanSwift tab.